 all persons and entities who purchased or otherwise acquired CTI Securities during the period from March 9, 2015 through February 9, 2016, inclusive (the “Class Period”), and were damaged thereby.
 “CTI Securities” means (i) CTI common stock; (ii) CTI Series N-1 Preferred Stock; and/or (iii) CTI Series N-2 Preferred Stock, but does not include any shares of such securities that traded on an exchange outside the United States.

 Excluded from the Settlement Class are (a) Defendants; (b) the Officers and directors of CTI during the Class Period (the “Excluded Officers and Directors”); (c) the Immediate Family Members of the Individual Defendants and Excluded Officers and Directors; (d) any entity in which any Defendant, any Excluded Officer or Director, or any of their respective Immediate Family Members had during the Class Period and/or has a controlling interest; (e) Defendants’ liability insurance carriers; (f) any affiliates, parents or subsidiaries of CTI; (g) all CTI plans that are covered by ERISA; and (h) the legal representatives, heirs, agents, affiliates, successors-in-interest, or assigns of any excluded person or entity, in their respective capacity as such.
-Also excluded from the Settlement Class are any persons or entities that exclude themselves by submitting a request for exclusion in accordance with the requirements set forth in the Notice.
+Also excluded from the Settlement Class are any persons or entities that excluded themselves by submitting a request for exclusion in accordance with the requirements set forth in the Notice.
 See “What If I Do Not Want To Be A Member Of The Settlement Class?
 How Do I Exclude Myself?”

 PLEASE NOTE: RECEIPT OF THE NOTICE DOES NOT MEAN THAT YOU ARE A SETTLEMENT CLASS MEMBER OR THAT YOU WILL BE ENTITLED TO RECEIVE PROCEEDS FROM THE SETTLEMENT.